afozbek/100-days-of-code/r1-log.md

 # R1D92

 Today I learned how to use filters & mixins in our Vue applications.
 Then I looked how to animate our custom components, elements or group of items with transition and transition-group element

+# R1D93

+Today I started to learn how to send http request to custom api or server in Vue.
+I installed `vue-resource` library to send http requests